In this article, I’ll put Semrush and SpyFu to the test and help you decide which SEO tool is better suited for competitor analysis.

 You can add up to 20 competitor brands and track performance of up to 100 social media pages.

 Once you’ve added your competitors’ social media pages, hit the “Start tracking companies” button to get an overview report of your competitions’ social media analytics, including social audience, posts, engagement, and top content.

 Scroll down to see the comparison of your social media performance against your competitors.

-Get 1-month free trial to SEMrush GURU (includes access to competitive research toolkit)
+Get 14-day free trial to Semrush PRO (includes access to competitive research toolkit)

 SpyFu: Competitor Analysis Tools